vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 * It allows access for all IP addresses (except a few IP addresses known for spam traffic) to ports 80 (the HTTP port) and 443 (the HTTPS port).
-My servers run nginx that listens to these ports.
+My servers run Nginx that listens to these ports.

 * It allows access to port 22 (SSH) *only* from a few IP addresses that I use (such as my home and office IP address).
 This means that